cirosantilli/linux-cheat/network/http.md

 A comma separated list of MIME type that the client wants as a response.

+Specified on the response by the `Content-Type` header.

 It is possible that a single URL is able to return several types.

 In this case this field can be used by the server to determine the type to serve.